AtanasovAtanas/interactive-content/EN/09-HTTP-Basics/05-HTTP-Response.md

 - The status code `302 Found` is used to **temporarily** redirect to another URL.

-- Status code `304 Not Modified` is returned after a conditional HTTP GET, which says `I have this resource from yesterday.`

-`Please return it only if you have a newer version.`
+- Status code `304 Not Modified` is returned after a conditional HTTP GET, which says `I have this resource from yesterday, please return it only if you have a newer version.`

 This is a mechanism used by Web sites and Web browsers for caching images and multimedia content that rarely change.